nagargojerajnandini/Visa-AI-Project/updated README.md

 ---

 ## 📌 Project Overview

-This project is developed as part of the internship program and focuses on predicting **Visa Processing Time** using input parameters such as:
+This project is developed as part of the internship program and focuses on predicting Visa Processing Time using input parameters such as Visa Type, Country, and Application Date.

-- Visa Type
-- Country
-- Application Date

-The application also includes a **Data Analysis Dashboard** to visualize processing trends and insights.
+The application also includes a Data Analysis Dashboard to visualize processing trends and insights.

 ---